 Every declined transaction is different, which makes a static, one-size-fits-all retry schedule less effective.
-For customers on Recurly Professional and Enterprise plans, we use machine learning to craft a more intelligent retry schedule that is specifically tailored to each individual declined transaction.
+For customers on Recurly Professional, Elite and Enterprise plans, we use machine learning to craft a more intelligent retry schedule that is specifically tailored to each individual declined transaction.

 This means that our logic does not stay static and is not based upon decline error type only.
 Our platform analyzes each invoice that received a decline transaction and uses historical data from similar invoices/declines to determine the date and time of the next transaction retry on that invoice.
 We will continually add more granular inputs to the platform to help increase accuracy and likelihood of transaction success.